nitrictech/docs/docs/resources-overview.md

 ### Don't declare resources in runtime code

 Nitric needs to be aware of resources at deploy time so they can be deployed appropriately.
-Declaring resources at runtime mean the resource won't be declared when deploying your application and therefore it will not be provisioned to the cloud.
+Declaring resources at runtime means the resource won't be declared when deploying your application.
+Consequently, the resource will not be provisioned to the cloud.

 The Nitric deployment engine does not evaluate runtime code at deploy time as this could result in unintended behaviour/side-effects.